filosofo33/summary-of-large-files/README.md

 ### Intelligent Document Analysis & Summarization Tool

 ## Overview
-This Python-based tool automatically processes PDF documents, identifies sections based on text formatting, and generates intelligent summaries using a Local Large Language Model (LLM).
+This Python-based tool automatically processes large PDF documents, identifies sections based on text formatting, and generates intelligent summaries using a Local Large Language Model (LLM).
 The summaries are then compiled into a well-structured Word document.

 ## Features
 - PDF text extraction with formatting awareness